FluroAsh/AshleyThompson_T1A3/README.md

 This control flow diagram serves to express what the application intends to do, how the user will interact with it and show the overall process from start to finish given various divergences in the control flow.
 The diagrams logic may be subject to slight change during the development process to facilitate better user experience and optimisation.
 ![Control Flow Diagram](../docs/../AshleyThompson_T1A3/docs/control-flow-diagram.png)

-# !Develop an Implementation Plan
+# Develop an Implementation Plan
 ## Which will:

 - outlines how each feature will be implemented and a checklist of tasks for each feature